abramhindle/httpsnow/README.md

 =======

 Preferences -> Advanced -> Certificates -> View Certificates -> Authorities -> import
+Or go to Preferences and Search for Certificates, then -> View Certificates -> Authorities -> import

 After "make install" install ~/projects/httpsnow/localhostCA.crt  into Authorities